napari/docs/docs/developers/coredev/core_dev_guide.md

 doubt, always refer back there.

-As a core team member, you gain the responsibility of shepherding other contributors through the review process; here are some guidelines for how to do that.
+As a core team member, you gain the responsibility of shepherding other contributors through the review process; below are some guidelines for how to do that.

+You also gain the responsibility of collaborating with the Steering Council and the rest of the team in shaping the project's goals and future direction as aligned with the mission and values.
+Please read our [governance](../../community/governance.md) documentation for more information on our governance process, and the Steering Council's role.

 ## All contributors are treated the same